 No matter where you live in the world, your internet connection can be spotty depending on the day.
 You will need to account for what was missed or misheard during a momentary lapse of connection.
 It can also dampen your mood when you were on a roll teaching and you have to stop to reconnect and get the lesson back on track.

 2. Interaction limits

 When you’re in front of a classroom, you can better gauge what your students’ moods are.
 If they’re coming from a long day and are tired, you can adjust your plan to better match what they need at that time.
 This is much more difficult to do when you are seeing someone through a video call.
 Facial expressions aren’t as noticeable, and the call may lag.

 3. Future job requirements

-If you’re looking to add a little something to your resume or CV, any teaching experience is a great way to showcase your teaching ability.
+If you’re looking to add a little something to your teaching resume, any teaching experience is a great way to showcase your teaching ability.
 However, some schools do not count online teaching experience as ‘formal experience’.
 Schools like to see full-time, in-person positions when they’re looking for teachers with ‘experience teaching’.
 Keep this in mind when you’re looking at job postings.

 Ready to get started?
 Check out our online teaching jobs to learn more!